 It was right on the main square.
 This was the view from my room:

-Combine the cruise with a stay in a castle
+Combine the cruise with a stay in the valley

 Planning and packing for a cruise down the Rhine River